oracle/terraform-provider-oci/website/docs/d/opensearch_opensearch_clusters.html.markdown

 * `fqdn` - The fully qualified domain name (FQDN) for the cluster's API endpoint.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - The OCID of the cluster.
+* `inbound_cluster_ids` - List of inbound clusters for which this cluster is an outbound cluster
 * `lifecycle_details` - Additional information about the current lifecycle state of the cluster.
+* `maintenance_details` - Details for the maintenance activity.
+	* `end_time` - End time of the maintenance activity
+	* `notification_email_ids` - The Email Ids given the by customer to get notified about maintenance activities
+	* `start_time` - Start time of the maintenance activity
+	* `state` - State of the maintenance activity
 * `master_node_count` - The number of master nodes configured for the cluster.
 * `master_node_host_bare_metal_shape` - The bare metal shape for the cluster's master nodes.
 * `master_node_host_memory_gb` - The amount of memory in GB, for the cluster's master nodes.